Contact us whenever you need it!

 Family members such as your spouse, older child, parent, or other relatives can be a suitable option if you have a close and supportive relationship.
 A close friend, a community member, or a professional can also take up the role if you feel confident about it.
 Avoid people with unpredictable behavior, financial problems, or battling addiction.

-Protecting Assets If Deported
+Protecting Assets If You Are Deported

 Detention or deportation can happen suddenly, creating a sensitive and risky situation for your property or finances.
 With an established POA, your assets remain protected because the agent can: